 Mobile Site vs. App

 The main difference is that mobile sites are rendered within web browsers, but apps run natively on smart devices.
-That means, apps have direct access to sensors, information and computing power on the smart devices they run on.
+That means apps directly access sensors, information, and computing power on the smart devices they run on.
 However, functionalities are continuously being added to web browsers so that websites can take advantage of the things mentioned above.
-For the most part, a properly designed mobile site is just as capable as an app, as long as there’s Internet.
-Although mobile apps could run without Internet, working offline will limit their functionality in most cases.
+For the most part, a properly designed mobile site is just as capable as an app, as long as there’s the Internet.
+Although mobile apps could run without the Internet, working offline will limit their functionality in most cases.

 Supporting Business Case

-An mobile app could be a great investment if there is a business case for having one.
+A mobile app could be a great investment if there is a business case for having one.
 I use my bank’s mobile app to deposit cheques, make payments and manage my accounts all the time.
-A banking app makes sense because people use it on daily basis.
-In addition, there is security benefit in having access to a phone’s fingerprint or facial recognition sensor.
+A banking app makes sense because people use it daily.
+In addition, there is a security benefit in having access to a phone’s fingerprint or facial recognition sensor.
 A phone carrier’s app also makes sense because it allows users to authenticate with the information on their devices without needing passwords.
-For a franchised business, an app can quickly show the nearest location without needing access to Internet.
+For a franchised business, an app can quickly show the nearest location without needing access to the Internet.
 If your business can benefit from having a mobile app, definitely go for it.
 However, for most small businesses, the costs associated with developing and maintaining an app outweighs the benefits.

 It’s a Gimmick

 I think it’s a gimmick when agencies try to sell something their clients don’t need or can’t benefit from.
-Also, most agencies don’t actually develop mobile apps themselves; they just pay a 3rd party company to wrap a native app around their client’s mobile site.
-The end result is an app that provides a similar user experience as the mobile site, so what’s the point?
+Also, most agencies don’t actually develop mobile apps themselves; they pay a 3rd party company to wrap a native app around their client’s mobile site.
+The result is an app that provides a similar user experience as the mobile site, so what’s the point?

 Downside of Apps